Project 1: Regulation of lipid desaturation and its impact on tissue and whole body health

-Project 1: Oxidative DNA damage and its contribution to metabolic health
+Project 2: Oxidative DNA damage and repair – implications to metabolic homeostasis

 Oxidative stress such as that induced by consumption of high-fat diets is thought to be a causal factor in the development of obesity.
 One of the intracellular targets of oxidative radicals is DNA bases within genomic and mitochondrial (mt) DNA pools.
 In order to counteract the deleterious effects of this oxidative damage to DNA, cells exclusively use the base excision repair (BER) pathway.
 BER is initiated by DNA glycosylases, with the enzyme 8-oxoguanine DNA glycosylase (OGG1) being the primary enzyme responsible for the removal of the most prevalent ROS-induced DNA adduct, 7,8-dihydro-8-oxoguanine (8-oxoG).

 Deficiencies in OGG1 have been associated with several diseases including cancers and neurodegenerative diseases, and type 2 diabetes.
-Our lab has shown an association between defects in DNA repair and metabolic disease by demonstrating that two different mouse models lacking DNA repair glycosylases (Neil1-/- and Ogg1-/-) are prone to the development of obesity and metabolic syndrome.
-These DNA-repair deficient mice display increased hepatic lipid accumulation and impairments in glucose tolerance.
-Current lines of investigation are aimed at delineating the differential roles of genomic and mitochondrial DNA damage to the development of metabolic disease and determining the tissue-specific effects of unrepaired DNA damage to whole body energy homeostasis.
+Our lab has shown an association between defects in DNA repair and metabolic disease by demonstrating that a lack of either of two different DNA repair glycosylases (Neil1-/- and Ogg1-/-) increases susceptibility to obesity and metabolic syndrome.
+Conversely, overexpression of OGG1 confers protection against obesity and insulin resistance.
+Current lines of investigation are aimed at delineating the differential roles of genomic and mitochondrial DNA damage to the development of metabolic disease and determining the tissue-specific effects of unrepaired DNA damage to whole body energy balance.